fp7mplane/demo-infra/contentpopularity/README.md

 # Content Popularity Components

-This folder contains various components developed by the mPlane project against the mPlane SDK for the use case Estimating Content Popularity.
+This folder contains various components developed by the mPlane project through the mPlane SDK for the use case Estimating Content Popularity.

 The code for the Python3 mPlane protocol Reference Implementation (RI) is available on GitHub under [mPlane protocol RI](https://github.com/fp7mplane/protocol-ri).

 Here we assume that [PROTOCOL_RI_DIR] is the folder where the GitHub repository of the mPlane protocol reference implementation has been cloned.

 ## Reasoner